Old movies and TV shows have much more to say than it seems on the surface. Life is cyclic and it is better to learn from the mistakes of others.

 It is important to understand that nobody will judge you for that.
 Applying for help is not about being weak.
 It shows your desire to improve something and be even more professional.

-When you search for a job or changes career, it is crucial to make your CV personalized and targeted to each position is a key point.
+When you search for a job or change careers, it is crucial to make your CV personalized and targeted to each position is a key point.
 You can’t only make a self-presentation and send it to all companies.

 Your task is to make this job application correspondent for each position, as it has its own requirements, industry keywords, and special features.
 Your CV is a marketing tool that is used to sell your working abilities.
 So you should make it appropriate for any new position.